-A study of the government of Arizona through the interpretation of its Constitution.
+A study of the governments of the United States and Arizona through the interpretation of the Constitution of each political entity.
 Approved for teacher certification.
-Taught concurrently with POS 167.
+Teachers needing only Arizona Constitution should enroll in POS 221.

-POS 167 National and Arizona Constitution/3 Units
+POS 221 Arizona Constitution/1 Unit